-These worms live all along the BC coast, you can find them free swimming in bays harbors, just above the bottom or living in burrows they have dug in the muck.
-They wiggle around with the help of leg like flaps, as they search for shrimp and other small animals to eat.
-Clam worms can deliver a nasty bite when handled so caution should be taken.
+These worms live all along the BC Coast, you can find them free swimming in bays harbors, just above the bottom, or living in burrows they have dug in the muck.
+They wiggle around with the help of leg-like flaps, as they search for shrimp and other small animals to eat.
+Clam worms can deliver a nasty bite when handled, so caution should be taken.
 The worms in these photos are called common clam worms.
 They are the ones found here on Vancouver Island.
 Their scientific name is alitta succinea, some varieties of clam worms can reach enormous sizes like the alitta virens that can be found in the UK can reach a whopping size of 90 cm.

-These animals are an important source of food for bottom feeding fish and crustaceans.
+This clam worm is an important source of food for bottom-feeding fish and crustaceans.
 Birds will feed on them after spawning and die.
 They can sometimes be found in large numbers, dead, on the beach.

-Other common names for the clam worm are rag worm, mussel worm, pile worm, and sandworm.
-Common clam worms found on Vancouver Island can vary in length from 2.5 cm to over 15 cm in length, they are commonly brown, bright red, grey or bright green.
+Other common names for the clam worm are ragworm, mussel worm, pile worm, and sandworm.
+Common clam worms found on Vancouver Island can vary in length up to 15 cm, they are commonly brown, bright red, grey, or bright green.
 The head comes armed with sharp retractable jaws.
 They use these jaws to feed on shrimp and other marine worms.

 For some reason, halibut go nuts over clam worms and will go into a feeding frenzy when the clam worms are spawning.
 Tells you that if you want big halibut, you should head out to find some clam worms to use as bait.
-Ling cod are another lover of the clam worm and will devour them on sight.
+Lingcod is another lover of the clam worm and will devour them on sight.